afeld/python-public-policy/meta/assistant_guide.md

 [How to grade in {{lms_name}}]({{lms_grading_docs}})

 {% if id == "columbia" -%}
-- Grading is done through [SpeedGrader](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-is-SpeedGrader/ta-p/13)
+- Grading is done through [SpeedGrader](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-is-SpeedGrader/ta-p/13).
-  - Filter the students to your particular section in the top right
+  - Filter the students to your particular section in the top right.
-  - You can leave comments on particular cells through the Colab interface
+  - You can leave comments on particular cells through the Colab interface.
-  - If points are deducted, explicitly state what the deductions are for
+  - If points are deducted, explicitly state what the deductions are for.
 - If you're having trouble accessing the notebook in {{coding_env_name}}, make sure the URL doesn't include an `authuser` [parameter](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Web_mechanics/What_is_a_URL#parameters).
 {% else -%}
 - Use [annotations](https://brightspaceresources.ccc.edu/kb/how-do-i-use-the-annotation-tool-to-provide-feedback-on-an-assignment-submitted-to-an-assignment-folder/) to leave comments within the PDFs.